DjangoGirls/tutorial/en/python_introduction/README.md

 True
 ```

 We gave Python some numbers to compare.
-As you can see, not only can Python compare numbers, but it can also compare function results.
+As you can see, not only can Python compare numbers, but it can also compare values of mathematical expressions like `2 * 2` and function results like the `2` returned by `len([4, 5])`.
 Nice, huh?

 Do you wonder why we put two equal signs `==` next to each other to compare if numbers are equal?
 We use a single `=` for assigning values to variables.
 You always, __always__ need to put two of them – `==` – if you want to check if things are equal to each other.
 We can also state that things are unequal to each other.
 For that, we use the symbol `!=`, as shown in the example above.